PKBHY/WaveFM/Readme.md

 # WaveFM

-WaveFM: A High-Fidelity Vocoder Based On Flow Matching.
+WaveFM: A High-Fidelity and Efficient Vocoder Based on Flow Matching.
 See audio demo at https://PKBHY.github.io/WaveFM

 ## Basic Usage